stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 }
 ```

-we make a deep copy of the return whose inner `vari` will not be the same but the `var` will produce a new copy of the pointer to the `vari`.
+we make a deep copy of the return whose inner `vari` will not be the same, but the `var` will produce a new copy of the pointer to the `vari`.
-Now the user code above will be protected and it is safe for them to assign to individual elements of the `auto` returned matrix.
+Now the user code above will be protected, and it is safe for them to assign to individual elements of the `auto` returned matrix.

 ### Const correctness, reverse mode autodiff, and arena types

 In general, it's good to have arithmetic and integral types as `const`, for instance pulling out the size of a vector to reuse later such as `const size_t x_size = x.size();`.
-However vars, and anything that can contain a var should not be `const`.
+However, vars and anything that can contain a var should not be `const`.
-This is because in reverse mode we want to update the value of the `adj_` inside of the var, which requires that it is non-const.
+This is because in the reverse mode we want to update the value of the `adj_` inside of the var, which requires that it is non-const.

 ## Handy tricks